Applied Case: The Prisoner's Dilemma

 Congratulations to the toy.

-The obvious result of mutual defection in the broken toy degrades mutual cooperation in our actual extance, so thank you, 1950s geniuses.
+The obvious result of mutual defection in the broken toy degrades mutual cooperation in our actual extance, so thank you to every brave philosopher who has carried this toy into popular discourse for seventy-five years as if it described real rational agency.

 That is the entire dilemma you have created, and it is no longer a toy, but a real life meta-dilemma.